Chicago Truck Driver Fatigue Accident Lawyer

 Did the accident claim the life of a loved one?
 Do you want to hold the drowsy truck driver financially accountable for their negligence?

-At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys represent injured truck accident victims and surviving close relatives who lost a loved one in a preventable accident.
-Call our truck accident law office in Chicago, Illinois at (888) 424-5757 (toll-free phone number) or use the contact form today to schedule a free consultation.
+At Rosenfeld Injury Lawyers, LLC, our truck accident lawyers represent injured truck accident victims and surviving close relatives who lost a loved one in a preventable accident.

 The 2013 study revealed that truck driver fatigue was a leading cause of truck accidents on the road.
 Research indicates that over eighty-seven percent of all truck accidents are attributable to a driver's error.